Hoop Dreams: Synopsis

 On the court, Agee and John Marshall improve on their poor sophomore year record, including winning an upset victory over Dunbar Vocational High School.
 St. Joseph makes it to the sectional finals, where they once again face Gordon Tech.
 Gates plays timidly because of his injury.
 At the end of the fourth quarter, with seconds on the clock and trailing by one, St. Joseph wins two free throws.
-Gates—normally a clutch free throw shooter—steps up to take them, but he misses both and St. Joseph are knocked out of the play-offs.
+Gates—normally a clutch free throw shooter—steps up to take them, but he misses both and St. Joseph is knocked out of the play-offs.

 Despite his injury, Gates is courted by many college basketball programs, especially Marquette University, and attends the Nike All-America summer camp at Princeton before his senior year (where Dick Vitale and Spike Lee make appearances).
 After returning from camp, Gates signs a letter of intent with Marquette, though he struggles to meet the minimum ACT test score to be eligible for an athletic scholarship.
-Meanwhile, Arthur, still playing in the public-school league, attracts far less attention from college recruiters, although a couple of junior colleges show interest in him.
+Meanwhile, Arthur, playing high school basketball in the Chicago Public High School League, attracts far less attention from college recruiters, although a couple of junior colleges show interest in him.

 In Gates's senior year, St. Joseph's season concludes early in a second-round play-off loss against Nazareth Academy, ending his hopes of "going downstate" for the state championship.
 Gates had been benched by Coach Pingatore at the start of the game for arriving late.
 John Marshall goes on an unlikely run through the city championship, largely thanks to Agee's excellent play.
 The team makes it to the state championship in Champaign, finishing third in the state after a semi-final loss to Manual High School.

-At the end of the film, Gates has entered Marquette, and Agee is attending Mineral Area College in Missouri and still hoping to play for the NBA.
+At the end of the film, Gates has entered Marquette University in Milwaukee, Wisconsin, and Agee is attending Mineral Area College in Park Hills, Missouri, and still hoping to play for the NBA.